rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 ### Install Velero CLI

 On the EC2 or Cloud9 instance you are using, [install the Velero CLI](https://velero.io/docs/v1.10/basic-install/#install-the-cli).
+Make sure you are using version 1.10 or later.

 ### Configure Velero in production cluster